Skip to content

 Why Switch Baby Formula?

-1. Your Baby Is Outgrowing Their Current Formula
+2. Your Baby Is Outgrowing Their Current Formula

 But as your baby grows (usually between 6 and 12 months), their digestive system also matures.
 At this stage, most little ones are ready to handle intact milk proteins — the kind found in routine formulas.
 Switching to a standard formula can support their evolving nutritional needs while continuing to fuel healthy growth and development.

-2. Your Baby Is Starting To Eat Solids
+3. Your Baby Is Starting To Eat Solids

 Starting solids is a big (and exciting!) milestone in your baby’s development.
-When your little one begins enjoying foods like yogurt, cheese or other dairy-containing solids, it’s often a sign that their digestive system is growing right along with them.
+When your little one begins enjoying foods like yogurt, cheese, or other dairy-containing solids, it’s often a sign that their digestive system is growing right along with them.

 If they’re handling these new textures and ingredients with no trouble, chances are they’ll do just fine on a routine milk-based formula, too.
-Transitioning away from gentle or hypoallergenic options at this stage can make feeding simpler and help your baby get used to a wider variety of tastes and nutrients.
+Transitioning away from gentle or partially-hydrolyzed options at this stage can make feeding simpler and can help your baby get used to a wider variety of tastes and nutrients.

-3. You Want a More Cost-Effective Option
+4. You Want a More Cost-Effective Option

 Let’s be honest — formula feeding can be one of the bigger line items in your baby’s first year.
-Specialty options like gentle, hypoallergenic or reflux formulas tend to cost more because of their carefully tailored ingredients and extra processing.
+Specialty options like gentle, hypoallergenic, or reflux formulas tend to cost more because of their carefully tailored ingredients and extra processing.

 Those savings add up quickly — and the best part?
 You’re still giving your baby high-quality organic nutrition that supports their growth and development.

-4. Your Pediatrician Recommends It
+5. Your Pediatrician Recommends It

 Sometimes the best guidance comes from the expert who knows your baby best — your pediatrician.
 They’re keeping a close eye on things like growth, digestion and overall well-being and may recommend a formula change to better support your baby’s next stage of development.